Latest News

 According to the International Trade Administration, Pakistan aims to have 60% of its electricity supply come from renewable resources by 2030.

-Renewable energy sources produced 28% of electricity in the first four month of 2025.
-Energy planners aim to double that figure by the end.
+Renewable energy sources produced 28% of electricity in the country during the first four-month period of 2025.
+Energy planners aim to double that figure by the end a decade.

 Solar modules are the fastest and cheapest way to achieve these goals.
 This will help cement Pakistan's position as a solar superpower.